From Grapes to Glass

-Like the fermenting, the aging stage too, has lots of choices for winemakers and their choice will depend on the style of wine they wish to create.
+Like the fermenting, the ageing stage too, has lots of choices for winemakers and their choice will depend on the style of wine they wish to create.

-- Aging for several years vs. several months
+- Ageing for several years vs. several months

-- Aging in new oak vs. ‘neutral’ or used barrels
+- Ageing in new oak vs. ‘neutral’ or used barrels

-- Aging in various levels of ‘toasted’ barrels
+- Ageing in various levels of ‘toasted’ barrels

 5. The Bottling

 The final stage of the wine making process involves the bottling of wine.
-The winemaker has the choice of bottling a wine immediately, or they can give a wine additional aging.
+The winemaker has the choice of bottling a wine immediately, or they can give a wine additional ageing.

 The choices and techniques employed in this final stage of the process are nearly endless, as are the end results.

 Now that you know that 5 main stages of the wine making process, are you ready to have a go at making your own?